tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 ### New site requests
 You can [submit a request for a new website](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/issues).
 Please read the following instructions and share your results for a quicker process.
 Remember to check the [previous requests](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/issues?scope=all&state=all) before asking for a new website.
-1. Visit an article on the site you want to bypass the paywall for and copy the article title.
+1. Open incognito window and search for article in Google search (or webcache).
-2. Open up a new incognito window (Ctrl+Shift+N) and paste the article title into Google.
+2. Clear cookies for the site (by this extension: opt-in to custom sites or grant permission for the site; also enables blocking of general paywall scripts).
-3. Click on the same article from the Google search results page.
-Or you can:
+3. Disable Javascript on the site (by browser, uBlock Origin or other extension).
-4. Disable javascript on the website by clicking the button right icon </> on the uBlock Origin panel.
+4. Add the domain as custom site for more bypass options.
-5. Refresh the page.
+5. Open page in reader view (by browser or extension).

 ### Add custom site
 Add your own custom site (also for testing).